saidarshan7/myfirstproject/README.md

 # myfirstproject
-hey i am saidarshan.this is my first project
+hey i am saidarshan.this is my first project which is about converting any youtube video to notes